rubensa/docker-ubuntu-tini-desktop/README.md

 ## Start

-If you run the container without --rm you can start it again like this:
+You can start it again like this:

 ```
 #!/usr/bin/env bash